Music Classes for Toddlers, Babies, & Preschoolers

 For children ages 3 and up, WCM’s First Instrumental Study classes will help young students build basic techniques while exploring fun and familiar music selections.
 Classes include hand drumming, piano, and ukulele, with beginning Suzuki strings/guitar classes available through a comprehensive package.

-FALL REGISTRATION WHAT IS SMART START™?
+SPRING REGISTRATION WHAT IS SMART START™?
 WCM’S MISSION FOR SMART START™

 smart start